 Comden and Green wrote the picture's screenplay, but, said Beane, their studio contract ended before work was finished.
 As adaptor for Dancing in the Dark, Beane draws on the film's existing screenplay; Comden had sent him a copy before she died.

 "The thing that drew me to it was the chance to further something of Comden and Green, and really give them their due because I love them so much," Beane said.

+Gary Griffin ( The Color Purple) will direct the 1952-set Dancing in the Dark (the title is drawn from the famous song by Dietz and Schwartz), to bow at The Old Globe in San Diego March 4-April 13, 2008.
+Barry and Fran Weissler plan to shepherd it to a commercial future.
 The stars — including those playing the respective Astaire- and Cyd Charisse-created roles of Tony Hunter and ballet dance Gabrielle — have yet to be officially announced, though Tony Award winner Beth Leavel recently said she'll play musical comedy writer Lily Marton (created by Nanette Fabray).
-Adam Heller (Make Me a Song) is expected to play composer-husband Lester Marton (created by Oscar Levant).
+Adam Heller ( Make Me a Song) is expected to play composer-husband Lester Marton (created by Oscar Levant).